-For example, In Act III, Scene 2, Stephano, Trinculo, and Caliban drink to their content from some kegs of rum near the beach, in another part of the island, away from
+For example, In Act III, Scene 2, Stephano, Trinculo, and Caliban drink to their hearts content from some kegs of rum near the beach, in another part of the island, away

 Sometimes a thousand twangling instruments will hum about mine ears, and sometime voices.
 The clouds methought would open and show riches ready to drop upon me that I could not count.

-In this intoxicating sun, it must be Jupiter or Venus in the sky, where if I look too long I could almost go blind.
+In this intoxicating sun, where if I look too long I could almost go blind?
+It must be Jupiter or Venus hidden in the sky.